DesignAInf/DAU-software-tool/JOULE ACTIVE INFERENCE MODEL/README.md

 # Dynamic Markov Blanket Design for Joule Heat Reduction

-**Active Inference Markov blanket for Joule heat reduction in conductors** Version 6.0 — closed-loop EFE minimization
+**Dynamic Markov Blanket Design for Joule heat reduction in conductors** Version 6.0 — closed-loop EFE minimization

 A computational simulation showing that electrons organized as an Active Inference Markov blanket — where role assignment minimizes Expected Free Energy — dissipate about 30% less internal heat than electrons using the same physical cancellation mechanism but with roles assigned by heuristic rules.